\\\ Pet Microchipping

 You may prefer to have an inscription plate that is fixed on the collar particularly if your dog or cat keeps loosing a dangling tag or finds it a nuisance.
 These cost a little more and available from several online quality pet stores.

-Read the dog microchip government information where they state
+Read the dog microchip government information where it states the organisations offering free microchipping.

 Dogs and other pets when travelling abroad require a number of documents to be completed, jabs, most likely a rabies jab, a picture of the pet and be microchipped.